AMT-2021/AMT/ochap-backend/README.md

 - A PostgreSQL database.
 - The JWT secret shared with the authentication server.
+- The URL to the external user authentication service.
 - A directory for storing data.

 By default, the application will try to connect to a PostgreSQL cluster on